Gaussian Process Boosting: Real-world Applications

-The results are reported in Table \ref{results_housing} and Figure \ref{results_per_fold_housing}.
-Table \ref{results_housing} reports the results in aggregate form over the different test sets, and Figure \ref{results_per_fold_housing} graphically displays the results per test set.
-We observe that the GPBoost has the highest predictive accuracy for all metrics and across all methods.
-In particular, Table \ref{results_housing} shows that the GPBoost algorithm clearly outperforms a linear Gaussian process model and also the mboost algorithm in all predictive accuracy metrics for both univariate and areal sum predictions.
-For univariate predictions, the GPBoost algorithm also has a higher predictive accuracy than least squares boosting with the coordinates included in the mean function for all metrics, but the differences are relatively small.
-However, the GPBoost algorithm has considerably higher predictive accuracy compared to least squares boosting for the prediction of sums of several objects in all metrics: the RMSE (`RMSE\_sum'), the CPRS (`CRPS\_sum'), and the quantile loss (`QL\_sum').
+Table \ref{results_housing} reports the prediction accuracy results averaged over the different test sets, Figure \ref{results_per_fold_housing} graphically displays the results per test set for the full data, and Figure \ref{results_per_fold_housing_small} illustrates the results of the small subsets over different folds.
+Overall, the GPBoost algorithm has the highest prediction accuracy.
+Specifically, we find that the GPBoost algorithm has higher prediction accuracy compared to a linear Gaussian process model, the mboost algorithm, and a two-step approach in all prediction accuracy measures.
+This holds true for both the full data set and the small random subsets for which exact Gaussian process inference is carried out.
+For univariate predictions (`RMSE', `CRPS', and `QL'), the GPBoost algorithm also has almost the same prediction accuracy as independent boosting (`LSBoost').
+For the prediction of sums of several objects and the small subsets, the GPBoost algorithm has considerably higher prediction accuracy compared to independent boosting in all measures (`RMSE\_sum', `CRPS\_sum', `QL\_sum', `RMSE\_small', `CRPS\_small', and `QL\_small').

-Further, the comparison between Gaussian process boosting without interactions between locations and the other predictor variables (`GPBoost\_excl\_coord') and the corresponding independent gradient boosting version with a square loss (`LSBoost\_excl\_coord') shows that there is important residual spatial variation also conditional on the effect of the predictor variables.
-Interestingly, the GPBoost algorithms with the coordinates also included in the mean function (`GPBoost') performs clearly better compared to the GPBoost algorithm when the coordinates are not included in the mean function (`GPBoost\_excl\_coord').
+The comparison between the GPBoost algorithm when not including the locations in the predictor function $F(\cdot)$ (`GPBoost\_ex') and the corresponding independent boosting version (`LSBoost\_ex') shows that there is important residual spatial variation also conditional on the effect of the predictor variables.
+Considering the results for the full data, the GPBoost algorithm with the coordinates included in the predictor function (`GPBoost') performs better compared to the GPBoost algorithm when the coordinates are not included in the predictor function (`GPBoost\_ex').
 This is an indication that there are interaction effects between the predictor variables and the spatial locations.
+For the small data, the results of `GPBoost' and `GPBoost\_ex' are almost equivalent.
+A possible explanation for this is that the sample size is too small to allow for modeling such interaction effects.